expo/expo/docs/pages/accounts/account-types.md

 - You can continue to deliver updates and push notifications to your users.
 - You will still be able to use any iOS or Android credentials stored on Expo's servers.
-- Any integrations using your personal access token or webhooks will continue to operate and are transferred to the new user designated.
+- Any integrations using your personal access token or webhooks will continue to operate and are transferred to the new designated owner.
 - Your EAS subscription will continue without interruption.
 - Your production apps will continue to operate without interruption.

 The Organization Account will adopt your old username.
-Converting a Personal Account into an Organization Account requires that you assign a new user as the owner of the Organization account.
-You will have the opportunity to sign up for a new Personal Account during the account conversion process and assign it or select an existing Personal Account (with a different username) to be the primary Owner of the Organization.
+Converting a Personal Account into an Organization Account requires that you designate a new user as the owner of the Organization account.
+You will have the opportunity to designate an existing user or sign up as a new user during the account conversion process.

 The example below is Step 3 in the conversion process on a Personal Account with the username "kamalaya8":

 <ImageSpotlight alt="Example demonstrating the Step 3 of the conversion process." src="/static/images/accounts/converting-personal-account.jpg" style={{maxWidth: 720}} />

-After completing the conversion process, you can no longer access the Personal Account you converted.
-To continue using Expo services, you will log into [expo.dev](https://expo.dev/) with the Personal Account you selected or created to manage the Organization Account.
+After completing the conversion process, you can no longer log in as the old Personal Account's user.
+To continue using Expo services, you will log into [expo.dev](https://expo.dev/) with the user you selected or created to manage the Organization Account.
 Then, select the organization from the top left dropdown to access the organization.

-> **Note**: Before account conversion, make sure that all of your projects are on Expo SDK 43 or above.
-If not, you must upgrade it and rebuild it for notifications to continue to work on those projects.

 ### Renaming an Account

 Accounts can be renamed a limited number of times.
-Members in an Organization with Owners or Admin roles can rename the Account.
+Only Owners can rename accounts.
 Visit [the account settings](https://expo.dev/accounts/[account]/settings) and follow the steps under [Rename Account](https://expo.dev/settings#rename-account).

 <ImageSpotlight alt="Rename Account settings panel." src="/static/images/accounts/rename-account.jpg" style={{maxWidth: 720}} />

 #### Caveats

-Before renaming an account, make sure that your project is on Expo SDK 43 or above.
-If not, you must upgrade it and rebuild it for OTA updates to continue to work on that project.
+After renaming an account, new publishes to projects within the account must be on Expo SDK 43 or above.

 ### Transferring projects between Accounts